logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 See :ref:`key-concepts-service-contact` for definition of a service contact.

-Service contacts are managed by the provider organisations via upload.
+Service contacts are managed by the provider organisations via either the PMHC MDS administrative interface or upload.

 .. csv-table:: Service contact record layout
    :file: record/service-contact.csv